 I like what Amy Gahran wrote about transparency by journalists at All Things Digital.
+Update: The All Things Digital team has launched <re/code>.
+You can see their ethics disclosures here.
 So I decided to write my own disclosure, telling you probably more than you want to know about me and my background.
 Some or all of this might affect my blogging about issues or might affect your perceptions of my blogging.

 Career